MichaelEPope/nsrestlet/readme.md

 Feel free.
 I have included a VERY basic test.js file with the module.
 Run `````npm install mocha -g````` to get the test utility loadead and then run `````npm test`````.
 You may see occasional errors due to timeouts, but that isn't related to the module's functionality.

+## Licensce

+MIT (see LICENSE file).
+But we love contributions and suggestions.
+Please feel free to suggest improvements.

 ## Credits

 This module was made after looking at a lot of good code.
 Here is some the code that inspired this module and effected how it was designed: